Baharuddin Abdul Latif

 Baharuddin bin Abdul Latif was a Malaysian politician from PAS.
 He was the Member of Perak State Legislative Assembly for Gunong Semanggol from 1959 to 1964 and from 1974 to 1978.
 He was one of the founders and was the General-Secretary of PAS.

 Family

 Baharuddin was the brother of Subky Abdul Latif.
 He was married to Ustazah Fatimah Hassan and had 12 children.

 Activist

 Before establishing PAS, Baharuddin was active in Angkatan Pemuda Insaf (API) together with Pak Sako, Burhanuddin Helmi dan Aishah Ghani.

 Death

-Baharuddin passed away at the age of 74 on 11 December 2001 in Hospital Tawakkal due to shingles.
+Baharuddin died at the age of 74 on 11 December 2001 in Hospital Tawakkal due to shingles.